2024 Scholarships - York County | CampusReel

 2024 York County Scholarships

 York County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 12% of York County residents in Maine over the age of 25 have graduated with a professional degree - 48% have completed high school.
+Despite high costs, 20% of York County residents in Pennsylvania over the age of 25 have graduated with a professional degree - 11% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that York County residents in Maine will continue to need help paying for college.
-6,100 men and 5,841 women are enrolled in grades 9-12 while 3,013 men 4,894 women are currently undergraduates in college.
+It’s clear that York County residents in Pennsylvania will continue to need help paying for college.
+12,076 men and 11,479 women are enrolled in grades 9-12 while 7,047 men 10,077 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to York County residents and can help pay for school in a variety of ways.
 York County scholarships, whether they are exclusively available to York County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for York County residents.

 How much total award money and scholarships are available for York County residents?